Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/Network/WLAN_Password.md

 ## Description

-SSID (WLAN Name) of the wireless network
+Password of the wireless network

 !!!
 Note